-Contacting GPRS has never been easier due to the launch of our mobile app.
-With the introduction of the new GPRS App, you no longer have to search through your contact files or do an internet search to schedule our services.
+Contacting GPRS has never been easier!
+With the introduction of the GPRS App, you no longer have to search through your contact files or do an internet search to schedule our services.
 Simply download the app from the Apple Store or Google Play, hit the schedule service button and search your area for a local GPRS technician.

 GPRS is proud and excited to announce the acquisition of Encompass Inspections.
 Encompass Inspections has been in business since 2010 and have 15 members that will be joining our team.
 These 15 members are excited to be joining the GPRS family and are located throughout Arizona, Texas and the Southern California region.